eijoac/dvProject/README.md

 I only investigate industries at a highly aggregated level.
 I have 11 industries in total based the supersectors defined [here](http://www.bls.gov/iag/tgs/iag_index_naics.htm).

 ## Design
-In order to show how fast job recovers in each industry, I choose to report monthly percentage change in employment relative to the beginning of the recession (Dec.
+In order to highlight the difference of job recovery path in each industry, I choose to report monthly percentage change in employment relative to the beginning of the recession (Dec.
 2007).
 Since the data are time series, line chart is a natural choice.

 I have 11 industries in total, and hence 11 time series.
 I use color coding to distinguish the sectors.
-In some sense, it might be a bit too much lines to be displayed on a single chart.
+The chart delivers the main message well.
+It shows at a glance the very different recovery paths of each industry.
+However, in some sense, it might be a bit too much lines to be displayed on a single chart.
 In addition, some readers may only want to focus on comparison between certain sectors.
 Therefore, I provide an option for users to selectively plot any combination of industries that they are interested in.
 (This is achieved by following the dimple.js sample code [here](http://dimplejs.org/advanced_examples_viewer.html?id=advanced_interactive_legends).)

-## Main findings

-1. Construction sector indeed has the slowest job recovery rate.
-2. Financial sector also has a slow job recovery rate.
-It's only better than three other sectors, Information, Manufacturing and Construction.
-3. Government sector (public jobs) are mostly not affected by the recession.
-4. Employment in Mining and Logging sector is quite volatile after the recession.
-5. In contrast to all other sectors, employment in Education and Health sector has been steadily growing since the recession started.
-(It's a big surprise to me.)
-6. Although the recession officially ended in June 2009, at that time employment in most sectors didn't recover.

-Now, I offer some comments on the above facts.

-1/2) Housing bubble and financial market are where the trouble got started.
-No wonder that the employment in construction and financial sectors were hit hard.

-3) Public jobs are the most stable ones unless the government cuts spendings, which is not something it wants to do during a recession.

-4) One factor other than the recession that may affect employment in logging and mining sector is the global energy market.
-Since that market has been quite volatile in recent years (think of the gas price), that could be a reason why the employment in the sector is volatile.
-However, note that the employment in the sector only accounts for 0.6% of the total non-farm employment, so it contributes little to the overall performance of the job recovery.

-5) The rising in employment in the education and health sector could simply be a long-term trend started before the recession, or it could be that people went back to school due to loss of jobs.
-Further investigation is needed.
-Checking employment in sub-sectors should help reveal some info.

-6) I believe that in general job recovery lags behind output/GDP recovery in a recession.

 ## Feedback

+### Feedback led to version 2 (index2.html)

 Below are the feedback from teja (Udacity Coach), Marina (Udacity student) and my wife.
 I also included my reply and work that was done to improve my visualization in response to the feedback. teja and Marina's feedback and my reply can also be found [here](https://discussions.udacity.com/t/final-project-feedback-request-employment-recovery-by-industry-since-the-recent-recession/33768/2).

 **teja's feedback and my follow-up**